-Republika Srpska: Resume of FGD TPP Ugljevik project expected24.
-September 2015. / SEE Energy News
+Republika Srpska: Resume of FGD TPP Ugljevik project expected, SEE Energy News

 The desulphurization project in the TPP Ugljevik represents one of the major environment investment projects in Bosnian energy sector, namely entity of Republika Srpska.